 The Yankees went on to lose the World Series four games to three.
 The next year the 1927 Yankees, one of the greatest teams ever, won the World Series 4-0 over the Pittsburgh Pirates.

 On the 1929 ball, between the seams that are just an inch apart, is the autograph of Cochrane of the Philadelphia Athletics.

 "I think Cochrane was the greatest catcher to ever play the game," O'Keefe said.

 Of course, O'Keefe might be a little biased.
 He grew up as a Philadelphia Athletics fan, and still roots for the Oakland version of the team.

 "I didn't like the (Philadelphia) Phillies back then," he said.
 "But now I do."

-On the ball signed by the Dodgers, the names of manager Walt Alston, Billy Cox, Reese, Carl Furillo, Campanella, Snider, Junior Gilliam and Robinson all appear.
-Of the approximately 25 autographs on the ball, all were signed with a brownish/black pen except Robinson and two other names that were not legible.
-Robinson, the first black man to play in the Major League, signed with a blue pen.
+On the ball signed by the Dodgers, the names of manager Walt Alston, Billy Cox, Reese, Carl Furillo, Campanella, Snider, Junior Gilliam and Jackie Robinson all appear.
+Of the approximately 25 autographs on the ball, all were signed with a brownish/black pen except for Robinson and two other names that were not legible.
+Robinson, the first black man to play in the major leagues, signed with a blue pen.

 O'Keefe was at the last game played at Shibe Park (renamed Connie Mack Stadium) and at the first game played at Veterans Stadium, both in Philadelphia.
 He said he has been to hundreds of baseball games.